casibase/casibase-website/docs/walkthrough-guides/add-a-storage-provider.md

 Now you can manage your data in Casibase.

-In the next chapter, we'll learn how to add a `AI model provider` to Casibase.
+In the next chapter, we'll learn how to add an `AI model provider` to Casibase.